enathu/neythal-font/readme.md

+## Work in Progress

+Currently refactoring Neythal to add FDK compliant features and add some more refinements.

 # Neythal Font

 Neythal is a handwriting font that adds the feeling of authentic handwriting to your texts and it comes in two gorgeous styles.
 It can used to make classically modern designs and typographical stuff.
 It fits everywhere as it awesomely thin to adopt where it is placed.